Samikmalhotra/Posts-Microservices-App/README.md

-# Posts-Microservuces-App
+# Posts-Microservices-App

-A simple posts app made with a microservices architecture in react and nodejs using docker and kubernetes
+A simple posts app made with a microservices architecture in react and nodejs using docker and kubernetes.